-419 W. Pike Street • P.O.
-Box 629 Jackson Center, Ohio 45334-0629

-Attention: Owner Relations Department

-Furnish the following information:

-- The complete serial number of the motorhome - Mileage - Date of original purchase - Selling dealer - Nature of service problem and steps or service which have been performed.
+- 3. If repairs are still not made, the customer should contact Airstream, Inc., 419 W. Pike Street, Jackson Center, Ohio 45334, Attention: Owner Relations Department, and furnish the following information. - \ The complete serial number of the motorhome - \ Mileage - \ Date of original purchase - \ Selling dealer - \ Nature of service problem and steps or service which have been performed.
 (The owner may be directed to another dealer at the owner's expense.) - 4.
 If, after taking the above steps, repairs are still not complete, the Airstream owner may request the motorhome be allowed to be brought to the Factory Service Center at the owner's expense.